Patrick Mahomes Outduels Baker Mayfield as Chiefs Cruise Past Browns

 But the NFL has evolved, and the Chiefs are a perfect version of what successful teams look like.

-Coming into play this week, five of the six teams that would qualify for the AFC playoffs rank 16th or worse in yards allowed per game, and seven of the 12 playoff teams overall were outside the top 10 in points allowed per game.
+Coming into play this weekend, five of the six teams that would qualify for the AFC playoffs ranked 16th or worse in yards allowed per game, and seven of the 12 playoff teams overall were outside the top 10 in points allowed per game.

-Last year, for example, the Buffalo Bills had the worst scoring defense (22.4 points per game, 18th) among playoff teams, and seven of the 12 playoff teams ranked in the top 10 in scoring defense.
+Last year, the Buffalo Bills had the worst scoring defense (22.4 points per game, 18th overall) among playoff teams, and seven of the 12 playoff teams ranked in the top 10.

 In this version of the NFL, with more scoring than ever before, the Chiefs have become the standard for every team to model itself after.